Longmen Grottoes: Others

-The Laolong or the Old Dragon Cave (老龙洞) created during the Tang dynasty period, named after the Old Dragon Palace, has many niches dated to Gaozong's reign.
+The Laolong-dong or the Old Dragon Cave (老龙洞) created during the Tang dynasty period, named after the Old Dragon Palace, has many niches dated to Gaozong's reign.

 Temples

-There are the several temples at Longmen Grottoes.
+There are several temples at Longmen Grottoes.
 Some important ones include Xiangshan Temple, Bai Garden temple, and the Tomb of Bai Juyi.
 Others are Tongle temple, begun under Emperor Mingyuan; Lingyan and Huguo temples, under Emperor Wencheng; Tiangong temple, under Xiaowen; and Chongfu temple, under Qianer.

 Xiangshan Temple

 Xiangshan Temple is one of the earliest of the ten temples at Longmen.
 It is located in the midsection of the east hill.
 The name 'Xiangshan' is derived from the name of the spices "Xiangge" found extensively on these hill slopes.
 It was reconstructed some time in 1707, during the reign of the Qing dynasty, patterned on an old temple that existed there.
 Longmen Grottoes Administration, expanded the temple in 2002, by adding the "Belfry, the Drum Tower, the Wing Room, the Hall of Mahavira and Hall of Nine Persons, Eighteen Arhats, the Villa of Chiang Kai-shek and Soong Mei-ling".
 New additions included board walks, compound wall and a new gate from the southern end of the temple.